Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Adaptive measurement algorithm

 \emph{Quantum post-processing.} After the interaction $U_\theta$ with the system, the output units interact sequentially with a d-dimensional ancillary system, cf. Figure \ref{Fig:adapt-meas}.
-The interaction unitary $V_{\theta_0}$ is chosen such that the ancillary system becomes a coherent quantum absorber for $\theta=\theta_0$, cf. section \ref{sec:pure.stationary}.
-This means that the system plus absorber (s+a) can be regarded as a single open system with a unitary $W_\theta = V_{\theta_0}U_\theta$ and pure stationary state $|\psi \rangle \in \mathbb{C}^D$, with $D= d^2$, whose output state is identical to the input.
-The general estimation problem for $U_\theta$ has been reduced to a special one for a doubled-up system with unitary $W_\theta$ which features a pure stationary state at $\theta=\theta_0$.
+The interaction unitary $V_{\theta_0}$ is chosen such that the ancillary system is a coherent quantum absorber for $\theta=\theta_0$, see section \ref{sec:pure.stationary} and Lemma \ref{lemma.absorber} for construction.
+This means that the system plus absorber (s+a) can be regarded as a single $D= d^2$ dimensional open system with associated unitary $W_\theta = V_{\theta_0}U_\theta$, which has a pure stationary state at $\theta=\theta_0$ denoted $|\psi \rangle \in \mathbb{C}^D$, and whose output state is identical to the input.
+The general estimation problem for $U_\theta$ has been reduced to a special one for a doubled-up system with unitary $W_\theta$ which features a pure stationary state at $\theta=\theta_0$. \begin{remark} Since the absorber transformation $V_{\theta_0}$ does not depend on $\theta$ and is applied after $U_\theta$, the overall effect over an $n$ steps interval is to rotate the absorber plus output state by a fixed unitary $V^{(n)}_{\theta_0}\dots V^{(1)}_{\theta_0}$.
+This means that the total QFI does not change by introducing the absorber. \end{remark}